JimmyVS/Username-Validation-Program/README.md

     Once a valid username is entered, the program will display "Valid username" and show the provided username.
 This username is considered valid and can be used.

-Username Validation Rules
+## Username Validation Rules

 The program enforces the following username validation rules:

     The username must be shorter than 8 characters but longer than 2 characters.
     The username must not contain any spaces.
-    The username must not include any of the symbols.
+    The username must not include any forbidden symbols.

-License
+## License

 This program is created by Jimgr1.
 Please do not publish the code or claim it as your own.

-Disclaimer
+# Disclaimer

 This program is provided as-is.
 It may not cover all possible edge cases for username validation, and improvements or modifications may be necessary to suit specific use cases.